marcysutton/garbage-pail-components/README.md

 This is a talk about some of the most frustrating components an accessibility specialist can think of (based on real life experiences).
 This originally came out of a happy hour discussion with Jesse Beach, Diane Ko, EJ Mason and Marcy Sutton at #CSUNATC19.

-Note: This repo has intentional usability and accessibility problems.
-Do not copy!

 Prior art: https://github.com/feross/TheAnnoyingSite.com

 ---